Kaushikdey647/node_blockchain/README.md

 ## How To Use

 1. Go to index.ts and uncomment line 116 to 125
-2. use ` >npm run ` start to start the 3-transaction example
+2. use ` >npm run start ` start to start the 3-transaction example